 That's in isolation too.
 The 3-year cost analysis covers how AI subscriptions compound across a full developer stack: Cursor, Claude Pro, Copilot, and others.

-How Bodega One is structured differently
+How Bodega One Code is structured differently

 The differences aren't surface-level.
 Three things worth understanding before you decide.